cartheur/M6x09-gcc6809/README.md

 GCC6809 is now distributed as a patch against a specific version of the GCC sources.
 You’ll need to obtain a GCC source tarball, unpack it, then apply the patch.
 In order to build the compiler, you’ll of course need a working native compiler.

-The sources can be obtained from ftp.gnu.org or any GNU [mirror](https://ftp.mirrorservice.org/sites/sourceware.org/pub/gcc/releases/gcc-4.3.1/).
-Look for a file named gcc-4.3.1.tar.bz2 or similar.
+The sources can be obtained from ftp.gnu.org or any GNU [mirror](https://ftp.mirrorservice.org/sites/sourceware.org/pub/gcc/releases/gcc-4.6.4/).
+Look for a file named `gcc-4.6.4.tar.bz2` or similar.
 For convenience this file is in the `gcc` folder.

-1. Extract the contents (using gunzip or bunzip2).
-For example, bzcat gcc-4.3.1.tar.bz2 | tar xvf –.
-This will create a new directory named gcc-4.3.1 which has all of the pristine sources.
+1. Extract the contents (using `gunzip` or `bunzip2`).
+For example, `bzcat gcc-4.6.4.tar.bz2 | tar xvf –`.
+This will create a new directory named `gcc-4.6.4` which has all of the pristine sources.

 2.Apply the 6809 patch using the ‘patch’ command.
 You need to be in the newly created directory, and you need to use the `-p1` option to patch.
-For example: cd gcc-4.3.1 && patch -p1 < ../gcc-4.3.1-1.patch.
+For example: `cd gcc-4.6.4 && patch -p1 < ../gcc-4.6.4.patch`.
 You’ll see a few messages saying that some files are added/modified.

 3. Fix up permissions on a few files.
 The files in binutils named `ar`, `as`, and `ld` all need to be executable.
 Use `chmod a+x` on each of them to fix this.
 Working-out how to do this automatically.